payalchainani/Javascript-Challenges/README.md

   $ cd part-time-katas-november-2017
   ```

-3. Run this command in your terminal:
+3. If you are using Linux or Mac, run this command in your terminal:

 `$ echo "mocha **/*.spec.js" > .git/hooks/pre-commit && chmod +x .git/hooks/pre-commit`